janverschelde/PHCpack/src/Python/PHCpy2/doc/source/fourbar.rst

     pt3 = Matrix([[-0.13], [ 0.43]])
     pt4 = Matrix([[ 0.22], [ 0.78]])

-These are the coordinates shown in the figure with caption :ref:`fig4barline`
+These are the coordinates shown in :numref:`fig4barline`.
 There are 33 solutions to the polynomial system formulated in the same fashion as in the previous section.
 Of those 33 solutions, 15 are real.